 Behavioral health has been part of Community Health Needs Assessments since our first process in 2013.
 At KSB Hospital, we offer both inpatient and outpatient behavioral health services.
 We also partner with strong local providers like Sinnissippi Centers, a multi-county behavioral health and substance use disorder service provider.
 Together we offer behavioral health screenings in primary care offices and the emergency department.
 We also created the role of Mental Health Crisis Preventionist to be trained and ready to respond with de-escalation techniques and support patient and staff safety.

-- Monthly brain exercise classes to help aging local residents better understand brain health and how they can promote physical and mental wellness
+- Monthly brain exercise classes to help aging residents better understand brain health and how they can promote physical and mental wellness

 Obesity & Physical Inactivity